 tcsetpgrp - set the foreground process group ID

-If the process has a controlling terminal, tcsetpgrp() will set the foreground process group ID associated with the terminal to pgid_id.
-The file associated with fildes must be the controlling terminal of the calling process and the controlling terminal must be currently associated with the session of the calling process.
-The value of pgid_id must match a process group ID of a process in the same session as the calling process.
+If the process has a controlling terminal, tcsetpgrp() shall set the foreground process group ID associated with the terminal to pgid_id.
+The application shall ensure that the file associated with fildes is the controlling terminal of the calling process and the controlling terminal is currently associated with the session of the calling process.
+The application shall ensure that the value of pgid_id matches a process group ID of a process in the same session as the calling process.

-Attempts to use tcsetpgrp() from a process which is a member of a background process group on a fildes associated with its controlling terminal will cause the process group to be sent a SIGTTOU signal.
-If the calling process is blocking or ignoring SIGTTOU signals, the process is allowed to perform the operation, and no signal is sent.
+Attempts to use tcsetpgrp() from a process which is a member of a background process group on a fildes associated with its controlling terminal shall cause the process group to be sent a SIGTTOU signal.
+If the calling thread is blocking SIGTTOU signals or the process is ignoring SIGTTOU signals, the process shall be allowed to perform the operation, and no signal is sent.